AMD Unveils Zen 4 CPU Roadmap: 96-Core 5nm Genoa in 2022, 128-Core Begamo in 2023

 Genoa will have the 5nm process from TSMC, and AMD says it offers twice the density and power efficiency of the 7nm process that powers the current-gen Milan chips.
 It also offers 1.25X of the performance of the 7nm process.
 That also bodes well for the consumer-focused Ryzen Zen 4 chips as well.

-Genoa supports DDR5 and PCIe 5.0, along with the CXL 1.1 interface that allows for coherent memory connections between devices.
-Genoa will launch in 2022.
+Genoa will have 96 Zen 4 cores fabbed on the 5nm process.
+The chip supports DDR5 and PCIe 5.0, along with the CXL 1.1 interface that allows for coherent memory connections between devices.
+This chip will address HPC and general-purpose data center, enterprise, and cloud workloads, with Su saying it will extend both per-core and socket-level (multi-threaded) performance.
+Genoa is sampling to customers now and is on track for launch in 2022.

 These new architectures follow Naples, Rome and Milan.